Peak Oil and wacko Luddite socialists

 I stumbled onto M.K.
 Hubbert's work ("oil production must eventually peak") around 1990, and went through the thought process most people probably experience on encountering this: The theory/forecast first seems far-fetched, then scary, but that curve he uses is so symmetric that it can't possibly be accurate... (et cetera).
 But after you go through his reasoning and data, his conclusions start to look pretty compelling.

 Recently I happened across another Peak Oil website (theoildrum.com), and was impressed with the quality of the discussion, analysis and range of ideas for how we can cope far more expensive oil (an event often referred to as The End of Life As We Know It (TEOLAWKI)).
-But in checking out the comments and links on that site, something that struck me as odd:
+But in checking out the comments and links on that site, something struck me as odd:

 My concern is that prevalence of Bush-hating, war-is-never-the-answer, Loose-Change nuts in the Peak Oil camp will discredit the entire subject-- and thus will make it virtually impossible to implement any effective palliative measures.